zdenek-nemec/sandbox/file-explorer/README.md

 # File Explorer

 Application that explores given path and reports all files saved in it and its sub-directories.
-Created to aid with salvaging the data from MP2TB.
+Created to aid with salvaging the data from MP2 external disk.

 Log entry